SherineSameh/AlexPharmacies/README.md

 # AlexPharmacies
-Xlab Assignment | Static homepage for a pharmacy system developed
+Xlab Assignment | Dynamic homepage for a pharmacy system developed with Angular JS and Materialize.css